BlogTechnical

 What schema markup still does

 AI crawlability is fundamentally different from traditional search crawlability.
 The technical elements that matter most are the ones visible to human readers: body text, heading structure, title tags, and clean HTML.

 The metadata layer that traditional SEO builds on — JSON-LD, Open Graph, meta descriptions — does not appear to reach most AI crawlers.

-Run an AI crawlability audit that starts with what crawlers can actually read, not what traditional SEO tooling tells you to add.
-The two audits have significant overlap in outcomes — both reward structured, accessible, clearly attributed content — but the checklist is different.
+Start any audit with what crawlers can actually read, not what traditional SEO tooling tells you to add.
+The two checklists overlap significantly in outcomes: both reward structured, accessible content, but the checklist itself is different.

 Frequently asked questions